Pottstown Arts Walk

 Our next walk is Saturday, May 6, 2017 from 12-9pm.
 We have a great day of events planned!
 Please join us as the organizations, businesses and restaurants in Pottstown come together for a day full of fun and food.Click here to get your free ticket for the event.
 By registering for your free ticket, you will receive great discount coupons for local restaurants and also be entered to win some fabulous door prizes!

 Participating locations and organizations are below.
 Please click on the + sign to expand each listing.
-(Interested in participating in the May 6th walk?
-Please click here to fill out our interest form.)
+Check out a map here.

 ArtFusion 19464 will be showcasing the Keystone Dreams art show from 12-6pm.
 Presented by Philadelphia Creatives for Change, the show will feature work symbolizing a version of the artist’s Pennsylvania, whether a dream, reality, or in between.
 Keystone Dreams: Dreaming of a Better Pennsylvania will be on display in the main gallery through May 19.